How To Cook A Book

-I’m approaching the end of the first draft of my second novel.
-Everything I need – the ingredients of the book – is piled in front of me.
-I’ve spent months developing characters and plot in my head and in notebooks, and more months spewing out around 100,000 words.
+I first published this recipe a couple of years back, but have decided to repost it as it seems apt for this moment in time as I am currently trying to write Book Three.
+Obviously it’s proving tricky, but hopefully things will work out.
+After all, I have everything I need – the ingredients of the book – piled in front of me.
+I’ve spent months developing characters and plot in my head and in notebooks, and more months spewing out a first draft of around 100,000 words.
 Now it’s time to turn this ungainly heap into something of substance, maybe even something delectable, or at the very least something edible.
-I follow a fairly foolproof (famous last words) recipe for turning my heap of ingredients into a recognisable book.
+I follow a fairly straightforward (famous last words) recipe for turning my heap of first draft into a recognisable book.
 In the spirit of generosity I’ve decided to share it.

 100,000 assorted words of your own choosing

 Blood, sweat and tears

 1 Take the beginning, middle and end, and place one after the other in that order.
 This is important.
 Odd things happen if they are put in the wrong order, and only a very talented chef can prevent the mixture from curdling.

 2 Add your main and supporting characters, the darkness and spice, and combine with about half the patience.
 Stir well.
 The mixture will appear very agitated.
 Don’t panic, things will settle down later on.

 3 Arrange your words in the right order.
 This is vital and the more care you can take at this stage the better.
 Remove any excess words and save for another recipe.
 (NB words are precious.
 Store carefully in an airtight jar and place in a cool, dark place until needed.)